-Steensland’s current research interests focus on spirituality and spiritual practices, religion and urban life, and religious pluralism.
-He has a textbook on religion and society under contract with Wiley-Blackwell, serves on the Editorial Board of the Journal for the Social Scientific Study of Religion, and is an elected Council member for the Society for the Scientific Study of Religion.
-In 2016-17 he served as Chair of the Sociology of Religion section for the American Sociological Association.
+Steensland’s current research interests focus on spirituality and religious pluralism.
+He serves on the Editorial Board of the Journal for the Social Scientific Study of Religion, was elected to Council for the Society for the Scientific Study of Religion, and has served as Chair of the Sociology of Religion section for the American Sociological Association.